mariovas3/deploying-bert/README.md

     * There is a <a href="./bert_mlp/BERT_MLP_AGNEWS.ipynb">notebook</a> showing how I trained and saved the MLP.

 ## Building the image and testing:
+* The base image used is from <a href="https://hub.docker.com/r/amazon/aws-lambda-python">aws-lambda-python</a>.
 * To build the cpu image, navigate to root of repo and run:

     ```bash